top of page

 Search

-January is Alzheimer’s Awareness Month, a time to raise awareness, reduce stigma, and remind individuals and families affected by dementia that they are not alone.
-This year, the Alzheimer Society of B.C. is highlighting stories of people living with dementia who have found meaning, connection, and joy after diagnosis—often by reaching out for support.
+January is Alzheimer’s Awareness Month.
+It’s a time to raise awareness, reduce stigma, and remind individuals and families affected by dementia that they are not alone.
+This year, the Alzheimer Society of B.C. is highlighting stories of people living with dementia.
+Many have found meaning, connection, and joy after their diagnosis—often by reaching out for support.

-Receiving a dementia diagnosis, or supporting someone as the disease progresses, can feel overwhelming and isolating.
+Receiving a dementia diagnosis can feel overwhelming.
+It can also be isolating for both the individual and their family.
 Many families are unsure where to turn, what to expect next, or how to balance caregiving with work, family, and personal well-being.

 The Alzheimer Society of B.C. plays a vital role in ensuring individuals and caregivers have access to: